Shant1R/Shant_IIITB/README.md

 Under this section, we go through how to invoke the synthesizer yosys and synthesize the design.
 For the demonstration, we have taken the synthesis of mux, the good_mux.v file, which we have previously simulated before.

+- Step one is to go to the directory for the verilog files and invoke yosys synthesizer.

 ```bash
 $ cd Documents/ASICs/VLSI/sky130RTLDesignAndSynthesisWorkshop/verilog_files/
 $ yosys